priyam-03/Recruitify/README.md

 3. **Commit your changes** and push to your branch.
 4. **Submit a pull request** to the `main` branch.

-Please refer to the `CONTRIBUTING.md` file for more details.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.

----

-Feel free to customize the content to match your project's specific requirements.